Devendra616/DataStructure-Algorithm/README.md

 ## [Dijkstra's Algorithm](../searching_traversing/Dijkastras.js)

 Dijkastra's algorithm finds the shortest path tree from a single source node.
+It is a **Greedy Algorithm**

 - used to find the shortest path between two nodes in a graph.
 - used to find the shortest path from one node to every other node within the same graph, provided the nodes are reachable from the starting node.